Rough Riders: Equipment

-Before training began, Lieutenant Colonel Roosevelt used his political influence as Assistant Secretary of the Navy to ensure that his volunteer regiment would be properly equipped to serve as any regular Army unit.
+Before training began, Lieutenant Colonel Roosevelt used his political influence as Assistant Secretary of the Navy to ensure that his volunteer regiment would be as properly equipped to serve as any regular Army unit.
 The Rough Riders were armed with Model 1896 Carbines in caliber .30 US (i.e., .30-40 Krag).
 "They succeeded in getting their cartridges, Colt Single Action Army revolvers, clothing, shelter-tents, and horse gear ... and in getting the regiment armed with the Springfield Krag carbine used by the regular cavalry."
 The Rough Riders also used Bowie knives.
 A last-minute gift from a wealthy donor were a pair of modern tripod mounted, gas-operated M1895 Colt–Browning machine guns in 7mm Mauser caliber.

 In contrast, the uniforms of the regiment were designed to set the unit apart: "The Rough Rider uniform was a slouch hat, blue flannel shirt, brown trousers, leggings, and boots, with handkerchiefs knotted loosely around their necks.
 They looked exactly as a body of cowboy cavalry should look."
 This "rough and tumble" appearance contributed to earning them the title of "The Rough Riders."

 Training

 Training was very standard, even for a cavalry unit.
 They worked on basic military drills, protocol, and habits involving conduct, obedience, and etiquette to improve their overall physique and mental status.
 The men proved eager to learn what was necessary and the training went smoothly.
 It was decided that the men would not be trained to use the saber as cavalry often did, as they had no experience with it.
 Instead, they used their carbines and revolvers as primary and secondary weapons.
 Although the men, for the most part, were already experienced horsemen, the officers refined their techniques in riding, shooting from horseback, and practicing in formations and in skirmishes.
 Along with these practices, the high-ranking men heavily studied books filled with tactics and drills to better themselves in leading the others.
 During times which physical drills could not be run, either because of confinement on board the train, ship, or during times where space was inadequate, there were some books that were read further as to leave no time wasted in preparation for war.
 The competent training that the volunteer men received prepared them best as possible for their duty.
-While training methods were standard, mass mobilization of troops from many different regions led to a very high death rate due to disease, especially typhoid fever.
-The total number of deaths attributed to disease and "other causes" during the Spanish–American War was 5,083.
-A significant number of these deaths actually occurred at training areas in the southeastern United States.
+Although training methods were standard, the mass mobilization of troops from diverse regions resulted in an exceptionally high death rate from disease, particularly typhoid fever.
+Of the 1,832 deaths attributed to disease, 1,590 were specifically caused by typhoid fever.
+Notably, a significant portion of these fatalities occurred at training sites in the southeastern United States.